 How do you make sugar cookie frosting?

-This sugar cookie frosting is made with butter, sour cream, powdered sugar, vanilla and a little bit of milk.
+This sugar cookie frosting is made with butter, sour cream, powdered sugar, vanilla, a little bit of jello powder, and a little bit of milk.
 I prefer this buttercream frosting on sugar cookies – it pairs so well with a soft and chewy cookie!
-If you want to flavor the frosting to match the cookie, reserve a tablespoon of the Jello powder before making the cookie dough and then add that reserved amount to the frosting.
+If you want to flavor the frosting to match the cookie, reserve a tablespoon of the Jello powder before making the cookie dough.
+Add that reserved amount to the frosting.
 This adds color and an amazing amount of flavor to the frosting!

 Tips for making the best sugar cookies